-Patterns as Documents and Drawings: An artistic exploration o tailoring patterns as historical Documents and Drawings abstracting the human form.
+Patterns as Documents and Drawings: An artistic exploration of tailoring patterns as historical documents and drawings abstracting the human form.

 An Analysis from the Perspective of a Creative Art Practitioner

 Awarded Doctor of Philosophy by the University of Arts London (November 2013)

 Abstract: In 2009 the University of the Arts, London awarded me the first International Rectors Scholarship to read on a PhD at London College of Fashion, successfully completed in 2013.
 My practice-led thesis places archival research within the framework of a contemporary art practice and proposes an interpretive reading of tailoring patterns as informative documents and inspiring drawings in their own right.
 Conventionally, patterns are treated only as a means to an end, aiding garment production.
 It is rare for patterns to be analysed by contemporary dress historians for their contribution to history.
 My thesis demonstrates how tailoring patterns are undervalued and neglected, and remains a hidden craft.